Seagate/cortx/doc/CORTX on JBOD.rst

 Statsd Configuration
 --------------------
-Run the below mentioned commands to start and enable the **statsd** service.
-This must be performed on the node where CSM is running.
+Run the below mentioned commands to start and enable the **statsd** service on one node.
+Ensure that Kibana and CSM are run on the same node.

  ::